 Occasionally the weather has an adverse effect on driving conditions and school is closed or opens late.
 We will send an email to the address provided.
-We will post notices on the School Facebook page, email families, and alert the media.
+We will post notices on the School Facebook page, e-mail families, and alert the media.
 Additionally, we will provide a phone message for those calling the office.
-Parents can also join the all school text by texting @fhlcs to 81010.
+Parents can also join the all school text.
+If the last name begins with A-M, parents join by texting @fhlcs to 81010.

-Forest Hills Lutheran Christian School Staff 2020-2021
+Forest Hills Lutheran Christian School Staff